 Everyone knows that Vitamin D comes from the sun, yet we're all told not to be in the sun for prolonged periods of time.
 So how are we supposed to get enough Vitamin D without having a little fun in the sun?
-What really happens when we’re deficient in vitamin D?